-Officials from BYU’s Marriott School of Management announce the naming of the Global Management Center for former Eastman Kodak Company CEO.
+Officials from BYU’s Marriott School of Business announce the naming of the Global Management Center for former Eastman Kodak Company CEO.

 The late Kay Whitmore, who worked for Kodak for 36 years and led the company for three, was known for his business acumen and integrity.
 He was supported in his rise to CEO by his wife of 48 years, Yvonne.
 A generous gift to the Marriott School from Yvonne and their children will honor his legacy by helping to train future leaders.